gabepoissant/used-car-database-design/docs/markdown.md

 ## Data Definition (DDL)

-Having established my entity structure and loaded my data, I was able to then define the entities in my database, using `CREATE TABLE`.
+Having established my entity structure and loaded my data, I was able to define the entities in my database, using `CREATE TABLE`.
 For example:

 ```
 CREATE TABLE MODEL